AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 ![png](../../../../assets/hkaqi/output_14_2.png)

-Not obvious, maybe with a heatmap wi'll see better?
+Not obvious, maybe with a heatmap we will see better?

 ```python